Birds With Orange Heads

 • Diet: Seeds, fruits, and insects

-The Scarlet-headed Blackbird has a bright orange-red head that stands out.
-It lives in marshes and grasslands in South America.
-This bird is a favorite among birdwatchers because of its unique look.
+The Scarlet-headed Blackbird’s bright orange-red head stands out.
+It lives in marshes and grasslands in South America and is a favorite among birdwatchers because of its unique look.

 Scarlet-headed Blackbird

 This bird eats many different things.
 It mostly eats insects, catching them in tall plants.
-Sometimes, it eats small frogs or seeds.
-This shows how adaptable it is in finding food.
+Sometimes, it eats small frogs or seeds, which shows how adaptable it is to finding food.

-Seeing the Scarlet-headed Blackbird in the wild is special.
+Seeing the Scarlet-headed Blackbird, an orange-breasted bird with a black head in the wild, is special.
 It lets us see the beauty of South America’s wildlife.
 We get to see its beauty and charm up close.

 11. Altamira Oriole